Dexusan/mpv-config/README.md

 - keep mpv open when a file ends
 - use lossless webp for screenshots, saved to Pictures folder
 - youtube-dl quality (1080p 30fps)
-- tscale settings related to interpolation which is off by default
+- tscale settings and interpolation settings
 - deband settings, which deband is off by default
-## Video profile
-- loads gpu-hq profile
-- ewa_lanczossharp for chroma and luma upscale
-- mitchell for downscale
-- enables d3d11 hardware decoding, which is better for windows
+- enables d3d1 hardware deecoding and rendering, which is better for windows
+## Profiles
+### Focus
-- fullscreen
+- sets the video to fullscreen
-## MKV files
-- loads Video profile
+- hides the cursor and on screen controller
+### Anime
-- audio and subtitle language preferences to prioritize japanese audio and english subtitles
+- Prefer Japanese audio and English subtitles
+- loads preferred shaders
+### Simulcast
+- Automatically associates with files labled with simulcast releases
+- Sets the `anime` profile
+### Native-Scale
+- Automatically loads when the video is displayed at 1080p
+- Replaces the bilinear scale that normally gets applied
+### Upscale
+- Automatically loads when the video is displayed above 1080p
+- Sets scale to `ewa_lanczossharp`
+### Downscale
+- Automatically loads when the video is displayed below 1080p
+- Sets downscale to `mitchell`
+### Extension MKV
+- Automatically loads when mkv files are played
+- Sets the `focus` profile
+## Notes
+- specific profiles for scaling are used because mpv has a known bug that applies bilinear scaling even at natively displayed content https://github.com/mpv-player/mpv/issues/5727
+- `cscale` is not used because there is a bug (I believe that's unreported) where it gets stuck in downscale, the specified downscale profile will not override it either